4TUResearchData-Carpentries/workshop_notes/README.md

 The commands the instructors type on the screen during each lesson will be appended continuously to the documents **Lesson\*.md** found at the top of this web page (_above_ this document).

 Please use these lesson notes when you had to lag behind the instructor and need to catch up with the instructions.
-Bring up the file of the lesson upon clicking _exactly on the file name_ (to the right, hence not anywhere else, in the line).
+Bring up the file of the lesson upon clicking _exactly on the file name_ (to the left, hence not anywhere else, in the line).

 Please refresh the page with the lesson notes in your browser (typically, hit `F5`).
 So, you will view the latest commands as the notes grow.

 <!-- After the end of the lesson the instructors will decorate the type-along notes with the division in Chapters and Episodes -->